bangbay/wp-user-avatar/readme.txt

 = Can I insert WP User Avatar directly into a post? =

 You can use the shortcode <code>[avatar]</code> in your posts.
-It will automatically detect the author of the post, or you can specify an author by username.
+It will detect the author of the post or you can specify an author by username.
 You can specify a size or alignment, but they are optional.

 `[avatar user="admin" size="medium" align="left"]`